The Bankruptcy Story Of An European Importer

 Though the story above was not one of the cases in the pharmaceutical and chemical industry, it was alarming enough to have all importers’ attention.

-Also, all goods ideas are invited and please leave your comment below so we all can have a simpler and healthier trading environment.
+Also, all good ideas are invited, and please leave us a message so we all can have a simpler and healthier trading environment.